hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

     - measure atmospheric pressure
 - Temperature Sensors
     - measures ambient temperature
+    - used in weather stations
 - Light Sensors
     - measures light levels
+    - used in weather stations to measure amount of sunshine
 - Sound sensors
     - converts sound waves to digital signals
     - used in environmental monitoring systems
+- Infra-red sensors
+    - detects heat
+    - turns infra-red electromagnetic waves into an electrical signal
+    - used in burglar systems
+- Ultrasonic senros
+    - measures distance
+    - detects sound
+    - turns soud waves into electrical signals
+    - used in automated car parking / reversing system
 - Reed switch and tipping bucket
     - measures rainfall